 The struggle for success of Mattel's Barbie in foreign markets is a typical example for many companies going abroad.
 Adaptations to specific customer target groups in the foreign market are no guarantee for successful internationalisation.
-Even Mattel with its enormous marketing skills and brand positioning power of the brand "Barbie" faced difficulties in finding the right mix of global versus local adaptation.
+Even Mattel with its enormous marketing skills and brand positioning power of the brand 'Barbie' faced difficulties in finding the right mix of global versus local adaptation.

-This book on Export Planning will take you on a journey showing how to have your organisation go international, set up international marketing, and execute its first sales and order deliveries.
-In other words, how to plan and implement international market development.
+This book on Export Planning will show you how to get your organisation to go international, set up international marketing, and execute its first sales and order deliveries.
+In other words, this book will show you how to plan and implement international market development.

-Chapter 1 provides an overview of the content of this book.
+Chapter I provides an overview of the content of this book.
 Internationalisation of the organisation requires a clear strategic commitment and vision/mission of the firm.
-Next, the process of planning and organising the internationalisation, the export planning process means a systematic approach in entering and developing the international business.
+Next, the process of planning and organising the internationalisation, the export planning process, means a systematic approach in entering and developing the international business.
 This chapter introduces the role of export for countries, and role of export management within a firm.
 It shows the overall export planning process with its four phases: export policy, export audit, export plan and export roll-out.
-Finally it presents the 10-step export plan structure which is used as a guideline throughout this book.
+Finally it presents the IO-step export plan structure, which is used as a guideline throughout this book.

 Many companies start internationalisation of their business during and after a successful growth phase.
-Most of the time, opportunities are spotted or customers put requests forward to deliver the products and / or services abroad.
-Figure 1.1 shows an overview of the export development of the largest export nations in the world between 1980 up to 2007.
+Most of the time, opportunities are spotted or customers put requests forward to deliver the products and/or services abroad.
+Figure 1.1 shows an overview of the export development of the largest export nations in the world from 1980 up to 2015.
 Historically, the United States of America and Germany are the two largest export nations in the world.
-However, as can be seen from the graph, China has been climbing up to 2nd position, leaving the U.S. behind.
-The statement "China is the factory of and for the world" is very much true in this respect.
+However, as the graph shows, China has been climbing to number one position, leaving the U.S. and Germany behind.
+The statement 'China is the factory of and for the world' is very much true in this respect.

-Table 1.1 Top 15 largest export nations worldwide
+FIGURE 1.1 Export development of largest export nations